chef/omnibus/docs/Building on OSX.md

 Building a .pkg
 ---------------
-In Mac OS X, a `.pkg` is a special file that is read by Installer.app that contains the set of instructions for installating a piece of software on a target system.
+In Mac OS X, a `.pkg` is a special file that is read by Installer.app that contains the set of instructions for installing a piece of software on a target system.

 ### Requirements
 By default, Omnibus does not generate pkg-related assets.
 To generate the pkg assets, run the Omnibus new command with the `--pkg-assets` flag: